 Best Mid Range accommodation in Kaikoura New Zealand

-The Anchor Inn - 208 The Esplanade Kaikoura
+The Anchor Inn Beachfront Motel - 208 The Esplanade Kaikoura

-We've stayed at the Anchor Inn multiple times over the years.
+We've stayed at the Anchor Inn Beachfront Motel multiple times over the years.

 What a location.
 Opposite the beach.
 Amazing views, and wonderful hosts (Lyn and Paul).
 And it's a flat 20 minute walk to the shops, bars and restaurants in the town centre, or a 10 minute walk around the bay to the Pier Hotel.

-You can read reviews and check prices for the Anchor Inn Kaikoura here.
+You can read reviews and check prices for the Anchor Inn Beachfront Motel Kaikoura here.

-But for the best price, call Lyn and Paul directly on +64 3 319 5426 (and make sure you tell them that we referred you).
+But for the best price, call Lyn and Paul directly on +64 3 319 5426 & mention the code word "SHOWCASE" when you call.